Mean square error

 Theory 1 - Minimum mean square error

 One method is to pick a value where the PMF or PDF of is maximal.
 This is a value of highest probability.
-(There may be more than one.)
+There may be more than one!

 Another method is to pick the expected value .
+This value may be impossible!

 Other error estimates are reasonable and useful in niche contexts.
 For example, or .
 They are not frequently used, so we do not consider their theory further.

-The MSE error itself of :
+The MSE error for is:

-Proof that gives minimal MSE
+Proof that minimizes MSE

 Expand the MSE error:

-Minimize this parabola.
+Now minimize this parabola.
 Differentiate:

 Find zeros: